aristanetworks/anta/docs/advanced_usages/custom-tests.md

 ### Test decorators

-In addition to the required `AntaTest.anta_tests` decorator, ANTA offers a set of optional decorators for further test customization:
+In addition to the required `AntaTest.anta_test` decorator, ANTA offers a set of optional decorators for further test customization:

 - `anta.decorators.deprecated_test`: Use this to log a message of WARNING severity when a test is deprecated.
 - `anta.decorators.skip_on_platforms`: Use this to skip tests for functionalities that are not supported on specific platforms.